Mary Ellen Pleasant

-Biography

-Early years
+Early life

 Pleasant was likely born on August 19, 1814.
 There are various accounts about where she was born, who her parents were, and if she was born free or not.
 She claimed that she was born free in Philadelphia on Barley Street.
 Others state that she was born into slavery in Georgia or Virginia.
 She may have been the daughter of a voodoo priestess from the Caribbean, a Hawaiian merchant, or a wealthy Virginian.
 It was said that she had so many stories about her origins to "please her audience or justify her behavior."

 After her mother disappeared when she was a child, she lived with Mr. and Mrs. Williams and was known as Mary Ellen Williams.
 When she was six or eleven years of age, she was taken from a household in Philadelphia or Cincinnati.
 Mr. Williams brought her to Nantucket, Massachusetts, to be a domestic or indentured servant to the Hussey-Gardner family, who were Quakers and abolitionists.
 He left some money for her education with the Husseys, yet Pleasant did not get a formal education.
 She later said, "I often wonder what I would have been with an education."
 Pleasant stated in her memoir that she was brought to Nantucket by her father, but she had no memories of life before Nantucket or why she went there.

 When she arrived, c.
 1820, Nantucket was in the "golden era of Nantucket whaling."
 As she grew up, she worked in the Husseys' store.
 Located on Union Street, it was run by Mary Hussey, whom she called "Grandma Hussey".
 Hussey was the grandmother of Phebe Hussey Gardner, who was married to Captain Edward W. Gardner, a whaler.
 Pleasant sought to create a better life for herself by focusing on learning what she could from her surroundings.
 Working at the store helped her develop a friendly manner and business acumen.
 She said of that time: "I was a girl full of smartness [who] let books alone and studied men and women a good deal … I have always noticed that when I have something to say, people listen.
 They never go to sleep on me."
 She was considered a member of the family by 1839 when she was taken into the home of abolitionists Phebe Hussey Gardner and Edward Gardner.
 Their son Thomas Gardner taught her how to read and write.
 She left Nantucket c.
 1840.
 Thenceforth she exchanged letters with Phebe Gardner and Ariel Hussey until they died.
-Phebe and her husband Edward were lost at sea in 1863, and Ariel was deceased by that time.
+Phebe and her husband Edward were lost at sea in 1863, and Ariel was also dead by that time.